Reem-lab/QC-Manual-and-Automation/README.md

 # To Do List Test

-> .This project is just to Test an app for a to Do list that you can add task and mark it as completed and you can remove what you already added.
+> This project is just to Test an app for a to Do list that you can add task and mark it as completed and you can remove what you already added.